NOTICE!

 When creating the first BluffBot version that finished 2nd in the 2006 AAAI limit competition, the only "sparring help" I got was BioTools' Poker Academy Pro software and especially their game theory based SparBot.
 SparBot was already a world class heads-up limit Hold 'em player and strong enough to compete with top human players.

-And last but definitely not least, I owe huge thanks to both Larry Jacobson and Ilkka Huotari for helping me build the website version of BluffBot 2.0.
+Last but definitely not least, I owe huge thanks to both Larry Jacobson and Ilkka Huotari for helping me build the free online poker game available on this website.
 Their expertise in different web technologies exceeded mine far and away and I couldn't have finished the project without their help.

 About The BluffBot Author